dthaler/iftype-reg/draft-thaler-iftype-reg.md

 number value should be registered when processing each ifType request, thus reducing the possibility of delaying assignment of ifType values.
 (4) There is no case on record where allocating the same value could have caused any problem.

+Similarly, the following change is made to {{transmission-registry}}, with a similar rationale:

+OLD: For every transmission number registration, the corresponding ifType value should be registered or marked "Reserved."

+NEW: For future transmission number assignments, an 'ifType' will be made with the same value.

 ## Registration Template {#template}